Importing an API Source

 {% hint style="info" %}

 💡 **How it works:** API.market proxies requests to your API using the OpenAPI specification.
-This allows API.market to handle authentication, billing, analytics, and rate limiting automatically.
+This lets API.market handle authentication, billing, analytics, and rate limiting automatically.

 {% endhint %}